andrew-mahoney-mswdev/import-test-2/README.md

 # import-test-2

-Web UI for firebase storage, and functions to import csv encoded data to firestore for online quiz game.
+Web UI for firebase storage, with firebase functions to import csv encoded data to firestore for an online quiz game.
 Written in TypeScript.